xuankimtran/docs-1/pages/katalon-studio/docs/internet-explorer-configurations.md

 > Notes:
 >
 > * Katalon Studio only supports Internet Explorer 9,10,11 in Windows.
-> * You can configure Internet Explorer at project level with desired capabilities here: [Desired capabilities for IE](https://docs.katalon.com/katalon-studio/docs/desired-capabilities-settings-webui.html/#internet-explorer)
+> * You can configure Internet Explorer at the project level with desired capabilities here: [Desired capabilities for IE](https://docs.katalon.com/katalon-studio/docs/desired-capabilities-settings-webui.html/#internet-explorer)

 To run tests on Internet Explorer (IE), you need the following setups: